 PER CURIAM.
-The petitioner, Thomas Brody, appeals following the denial by the habeas court of his petition for certification to appeal from the dismissal of his petition for a writ of habeas corpus.
+The petitioner, Corey Turner, appeals from the judgment of the habeas court following the denial of his petition for certification to appeal from the denial of his petition for a writ of habeas corpus.
 On appeal, the petitioner claims that the court abused its discretion when it denied his petition for certification to appeal.
 We dismiss the appeal.